 The '+' before the list instructs ssh to append the algorithm to the client's default set rather than replacing the default.
 By appending, you will automatically upgrade to the best supported algorithm when the server starts supporting it.

 Another example, this time where the client and server fail to agree on a public key algorithm for host authentication:

 Unable to negotiate with legacyhost: no matching host key type found.
 Their offer: ssh-dss

 OpenSSH 7.0 and greater similarly disable the ssh-dss (DSA) public key algorithm.
 It too is weak and we recommend against its use.
 It can be re-enabled using the HostKeyAlgorithms configuration option:

 Depending on the server configuration, it's possible for other connection parameters to fail to negotiate.
 You might find the Ciphers and/or MACs configuration options useful for enabling these.
 It's also possible to query which algorithms ssh supports:

 ssh -Q cipher # List supported ciphers ssh -Q mac # List supported MACs ssh -Q key # List supported public key types ssh -Q kex # List supported key exchange algorithms

-Finally, it's also possible to query the configuration that ssh is actually using when it is attempting to connect to a specific host using the -G option.
-For example:
+Finally, it's also possible to query the configuration that ssh is actually using when attempting to connect to a specific host, by using the -G option:

 ssh -G firstname.lastname@example.org

-Will list all the configuration options, including the chosen values for the Ciphers, MACs, HostkeyAlgorithms and KexAlgorithms parameters.
+which will list all the configuration options, including the chosen values for the Ciphers, MACs, HostKeyAlgorithms and KexAlgorithms parameters.